DevelDoe/devel-react/readme.md

 * 0.0.9 Add: Item

 ### 0.1 Implement Redux
-*This bransh adds Redux to the project for eazy handling of application wide data.*
+*This minor update adds Redux to the project for eazy handling of application wide data.*

 * 0.1.1 Install Redux modules: